Spring Garden Revival

 Professional Plant Selection Standards & Native Species Prioritization for Milton’s Climate Zone 6b

-Selecting appropriate plant species is critical for long-term garden success in Milton’s USDA Zone 6b, which features cold winters and warm, humid summers.
-Prioritize native Massachusetts species such as Rudbeckia (black-eyed Susan), Echinacea (coneflower), Aster spp.
-(New England aster), Monarda (bee balm), and Asclepias (milkweed) for their adaptability and ecological value.
-Consider site-specific factors including sun/shade exposure, soil moisture, salt tolerance (especially in coastal areas), and deer resistance.
-Choose disease-resistant varieties and plan for seasonal succession to ensure continuous bloom.
-Avoid invasive species as listed by the MA Invasive Plant Advisory Group.
+Selecting appropriate plant species is critical for horticultural success and ecological integrity in Milton’s USDA Zone 6b.
+Native Massachusetts species—such as Rudbeckia (black-eyed Susan), Echinacea (coneflower), Aster spp.
+(New England aster), Monarda (bee balm), and Asclepias (milkweed)—are prioritized for their adaptability and pollinator value.
+Site-specific criteria include sun/shade exposure, moisture levels, salt tolerance (especially in coastal areas), and deer resistance.
+Disease resistance and seasonal succession (spring, summer, fall bloom) should guide choices.
+Avoid all species listed as invasive by the MA Invasive Plant Advisory Group to protect local ecosystems.

 Professional Installation Standards, Planting Techniques & Quality Assurance in Milton